Women, dog kicked off Amtrak train in viral video

 Brent Bell took the video on Dec.
 21.

-“Don’t let this ruin your holidays, sweeties,” Bell tells the women from behind the camera, while recording the moment Grand Junction police officers escorted the women and their dog off the train.
-He began filming seconds after police approached the two.
+“Don’t let this ruin your holidays, sweeties,” Bell tells the women from behind the camera while recording the moment Grand Junction police officers escorted the women and their dog off the train.
+He began filming seconds after the police approached the two.

 “All this was over was a little bit of dog poop that they cleaned up fast and cleaned up immediately,” Bell said.
 These ladies were just shocked that this was the treatment that they were getting, that their holiday season was going to be interrupted,” he explained.